SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

    **Mail Task** (MailTaskAccept, MailTaskDecline) we use to send the leave requester the approval status.

 2.4.
-Form definition for User Task is defined in
+The Form definition for the said User Task is defined in the following file.
+Open the file and have a look at it.

    ```
    forms